DigiPie/mocha-chai-mongoose/TEST_GUIDE.md

 1. Check that you are in the `server/` sub-directory.
 2. Run the tests: `npm test`.
-    - Check out the `scripts` section in `package.json` for more information.
 4. To exit testing, press `CTRL + C`.

 ## Automated testing via Github action